 Step 4: Design an intuitive UX/UI

-Step 5: Build your app in Bubble
+Step 5: Build your app on Bubble

 Step 6: Test, refine, and prepare for launch

-Start by clicking through every button and form in Bubble's preview mode to verify that everything works correctly.
+Start by clicking through every button and form in Bubble’s preview mode to verify that everything works correctly.
 When something breaks, open the debugger and step through each action to see exactly where it failed.
+For native mobile apps, use the mobile debugger in Web Preview.

 Step 7: Launch and drive user adoption